sailfishapps/ThrowawayDemos/Working/InitialPickerDemo3/README.md

 a) the transitions could be better

-b) I have found no way yet of elegantly passing in the field / role to be filtered.
-This is "hard-coded" in InitialPicker.qml as "displayLabel", so either your model provides this field / role, or you will have to edit InitialPicker.qml

-c) When initialised with % (display all), the header opens "off screen", but you can scroll up to it.
+b) When initialised with % (display all), the header opens "off screen", but you can scroll up to it.

-d) if opened on a Jolla device from QtCreator, things may not respond properly until the app is minimised and maximised once (this is common to many apps, and is a problem with the development environment, not the app itself)
+c) if opened on a Jolla device from QtCreator, things may not respond properly until the app is minimised and maximised once (this is common to many apps, and is a problem with the development environment, not the app itself)

 How does it work?